 For a while, alcohol was the one thing that would enable me to let my hair down.
 And boy could I let my hair down.
 Drinking, dancing, drinking more, dancing more, and drinking more and more…and then being incredibly sick.
 It was okay until I got into my late 20′s and the hangovers multiplied by 100.

 One could say alcohol was my vice.
 That’s not to say that I’ve always drank.
 In my mid-twenties I gave up the booze for a year!
 This was when I went on my first round of anti-depressants.
 But let me tell you, dealing with the peer pressure I experienced was a bitch!
 My boyfriend at the time, and his friends, loved to drink (and dabble in other chemical substances), and for more times than I remember I was treated like I was a freak for not joining them.
 Well, I care not these days.
 Peer pressure in my twenties, seriously!?

 And then I backpacked and worked my way back into it – which is what your atypical backpacker does – plus I found myself living and working in a pub.
 I mean, drinking was part of the job description!

 On returning home I continued drinking.
 I was hanging out with the boys and I was matching them drink for drink.
 My drinking skyrocketed into bingeing, to accompany the transformation of the Australian drinking culture into one of the ‘bingeing’ culture’ – let’s all drink until we get literally paralytic?
 Sounds great doesn’t it.

-It doesn’t matter anyway.
+Over the last few years I’ve ‘settled down’ and my liver is thankful for it.
+Sure I may come across as anti-social to some, but it doesn’t matter.
 I like the new me, and I like the new things I’m interested in.
 And I no longer need alcohol to let my hair down and ‘be myself’ for I am now actually ‘myself’.